JohnKroll22/Proposal-Final/README.md

 ## What will (likely) be the title of your project?

-"A Game of Poker"
+"Quote Roulette"

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-We are going to create an IOS app that is going to allow you to play poker online with friends.
-If this fails, we are just going to have it play against the computer.
+We are going to create an app that keeps track of funny quotes said by our friends and then it is going to be like the game Photo Roullete but instead with quotes.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

 We will be using Swift in order to create our project.
-Our software will allow us to create an app that allows for us to play poker with friends online.
-It will have face features so you can see your friends while you are playing against them.
-I am not a 100% sure of how it will exactly be executed since I am still in the process of learning swift, but we are hoping that it will allows us to connect and add "friends" within the app so it is easy to play with your friends even if you are not currently with them.
+Out software will allow us to create an App that allows us to play a game similar to photo roullete but instead with quotes from our friends.
+Our software will most likely allow each user to input some quotes and then it will randomize them and then each individual will choose who they think said each qouote.
+Our app will have a countdown timer and also a counter that keeps track of the score.

 ## If planning to combine 1051's final project with another course's final project, with which other course?
 And which aspect(s) of your proposed project would relate to 1051, and which aspect(s) would relate to the other course?